Villanova University: Athletics

 Villanova University teams are known as the Wildcats.
 They compete as a member of the NCAA Division I level, primarily competing in the Big East Conference.
 The Wildcats previously competed in the Eastern 8 Conference from 1975 to 1976 to 1979–80.
 Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming & diving, tennis and track & field; while women's sports include basketball, cross country, field hockey, lacrosse, rowing, soccer, softball, swimming & diving, tennis, track & field, volleyball and water polo.
 The football and rowing team competes in the Colonial Athletic Association, while the women's lacrosse team competes in the Patriot League.

 The Wildcats are also part of the Philadelphia Big 5, the traditional Philadelphia-area basketball rivalry.
 Their fiercest crosstown rivalry is with Saint Joseph's University ("St. Joe's"), the city's Jesuit university, and matches between them are called the "Holy War".

 In the NCAA graduation report released on November 17, 2020, Villanova has a graduation-success rate (GSR) of 97 percent rate in the NCAA GSR method.
 In the GSR release, Villanova had 12 of its athletic programs post a perfect 100 percent graduation success rate for the 2010-2013 cohort.
 This data measures the percentage of student-athletes who entered college on institutional aid (whether athletics-based aid or otherwise) between those years and graduated within six years.
 Villanova had seven women's programs and five men's programs earn a 100 percent GSR in the release.
 The Villanova women's and men's basketball team are among the athletic program's 14 teams with a 100 percent graduation rate for 2010–13.

-The school's athletic teams have won numerous NCAA Division I national titles, most notably in Men's Basketball and Track & Field.
-In addition, the football team won the 2009 national title in the Football Championship Subdivision (formerly Division I-AA).